grinnell-cs/csc151-images/_readings/hypothesis-driven-debugging.md

 *Hypothesis-driven debugging* captures the idea that we can use the scientific process to make debugging systematic rather than ad-hoc.
 In this framework, we are observing and ultimately making predictions about the behavior of our program.
-There are five steps to hypothesis-driven debugging:
+There are five primary steps to hypothesis-driven debugging:

 1. Gather data
 2. State assumptions